 2 Syracuse Essay Examples

-Here are some real-life examples of Syracuse essays.
-While these don't exactly fit the 2020-2021 prompt, you'll still be able to learn a lot about what makes a great Syracuse admissions essay from our expert breakdown of the responses.
+Below are two examples we've come up with of potential Syracuse essays.
+While these don't exactly fit the 2021-2022 prompt, you'll still be able to learn a lot about what makes a great Syracuse admissions essay from our expert breakdown of the responses.

 Keep reading to learn more about what makes for a stellar Syracuse essay.